Ahmed-Sallam22/Gallery-LightBox/README.md

 To run the application locally, use the following commands:

 Start the development server:
-npm start
+npm run dev
-Open your browser and visit http://localhost:3000.
+Open your browser and visit http://localhost:5173/.

 Note: Ensure you have Node.js and npm installed on your machine.